1. Count Your Calories

 One way to make sure you don't eat too many calories is to count them.

 In the past, logging calories was quite time-consuming.
-However, modern phone apps have made it quicker and easier than ever before to track what you eat.
+However, apps have made it quicker and easier than ever before to track what you eat.
 Apps such as MyFitnessPal have integrated bar code scanners to save lots of time and with millions of products already listed, no need to read the label.

 2.Use Less Sauce